amanmehta-maniac/amanmehta-maniac.github.io/_posts/2018-05-28-Coding-Week-2.md

 but got strange results.

-So, we decided to switch from SPARQL to
+So, we decided to switch from SPARQL to http://mappings.dbpedia.org/.
+This web page has properties majorly from ontology namespace which are correct (with more confidence).

+The next step, hence became to systematically web-scrape the web page and store it.
+I began with web-scraping during the end of the week.